The Gouro Zaouli Masks from Côte d’Ivoire

 Masks, like baskets, are prehistoric objects still in use today.
 Some cultures have preserved the ritual or ceremonial use of their traditional masks, while others have turned them into art objects or tourist handicrafts.

 Although many people think of Africa as the homeland of the masks, their use–as we have just seen–was and still is shared by all continents except for Antarctica.
 It is true, nonetheless, that when we consider the creation, production, and use of masks, Africa stands out as a particularly rich continent.
-And among the many African masks, the Gouro Zaouli from Côte d'Ivoire hold a special place in my heart because they are among the few ones sharing a rare feature: they tell multiple stories at the same time.
+And among the many African masks, some Guro (or Gouro) from Côte d'Ivoire (the Ivory Coast) hold a special place in my heart because they are among the few ones sharing a rare feature: they tell multiple stories at the same time.
 In particular, these masks tell a story even when they are not worn or used, and seem silent and motionless wooden pieces.

 Davorio by Musica Macondo Records is a 2023 collaborative experiment between Italian musician Samuele Strufaldi and Ivorian artist Boris Pierrou, operating as a funding source for a library and a community space in the village of Gohouo-Zagna, in Western Ivory Coast.